 This may be a sign of delayed development, something that could be resolved with the right interventions.
 The important thing is to act early!
 The earlier you act, the easier it will be to get baby on track developmentally.

-Muskegon Area Services: A list of community groups, agencies, and schools that can help you and your baby.
+Muskegon Area Services: A list of community groups, agencies, and schools that can help you and your child.

 Web Sources: Carefully researched websites that will give you a wealth of information on child development and parenting.